 Dr. Soliman earned his doctor of osteopathy from Lake Erie College of Osteopathy in Pennsylvania, and master's degree from Rosewell Park Cancer Institute in Buffalo.
 He completed his residency in family medicine and fellowship in primary care sports medicine at UPCM Saint Margaret's in Pittsburgh.

 About Dr. Soliman

 Dr. Soliman has extensive experience providing sports medicine care to professional and collegiate teams.
-These include the Pittsburg Steelers, Pittsburg Penguins, and University of Pittsburg men's basketball and soccer.
+These include the Pittsburgh Steelers, Pittsburgh Penguins, and University of Pittsburgh men's basketball and soccer.
 He most recently served as the head primary care sports physician for Ohio University.
 Today he continues in that role for the University of Central Florida.

 In addition to presenting frequently at medical meetings and participating in multiple research projects, Dr. Soliman is a member of the American Academy of Family Physicians, American Osteopathic Association, and American Society for Sports Medicine.